Moolfel/short-demo-on-missing-data/README.md

 use the 3 different mechanisms of missing data introduction

-Note: 2 different datasets are used in this notebook
+Note: 2 different datasets are used in this notebook. make sure they are downloaded